khaffner/khaffner/README.md

 ### Welcome!

 If you're reading this, you might be interested in what I'm doing at work and/or what kind of projects I enjoy personally.
+Also check out my [blog](https://kevinhaffner.blogspot.com/)!

 ## At work:
 - Bridging the gap between enterprise windows package management, and cloud native technologies.